magento/devdocs/guides/v2.1/cloud/onboarding/onboarding-tasks.md

 development work.

 ## Project portal
-Once you have an account with a provisioned environment, you can use the Magento Project Portal that guides you through the process to build and launch your {{site.data.var.ece}} store.
+Once you have an account, you can use the
+Magento Project Portal to manage the project for your {{site.data.var.ece}} store.
 The portal provides a Getting Started guide and an interactive workflow that helps project administrators, business users, and developers with the tasks required to develop, build, test, and launch your site.

-When you are logged into your Magento account, access the portal from the Magento tab on the My Account page.
-Click View Project Page in the [Projects section](https://cloud.magento.com/cloud/project/subscriptions/).
+**Openthe Magento Project Portal**

+1. Log in to your Magento account.

+2. On the My Account page, click the Magento tab to see the projects in your account.

+3. **Click View Project Page** in the
+[Projects section](https://cloud.magento.com/cloud/project/subscriptions/).

 ## Sign up for a Magento Commerce (Cloud) account {#cloud-first-acct}